SimplyCEO/LegaC-Launcher/README.md

 The initial code given here works as intended, but not how it should be... there WILL be more work to do.

-Until then, this might be the first open source Minecraft launcher available in C.
+This is the first open source Minecraft launcher available in C.
+And hopefully, at the end of the development version, occur a stable in ANSI C.